Season 19 – Story 121

 So many thrilling images linger in the mind.
-The Cyber Leader replaying bleached-out clips of Messrs Hartnell, Troughton and Baker; cellophane-covered Cybermen waking and smashing out of their silos; the Doctor ingeniously fusing a Cyberman into a bulkhead, before the Leader blasts through a second entrance; various Cybermen storming into the Tardis, one getting wedged between its doors; Tegan bravely grabbing a gun and shooting a Cyberman, and later being seized by a Cyberman that emerges, brilliantly, from in front of camera. (“Tegan doesn’t scream very often,” notes Janet Fielding on the DVD.)
+The Cyber Leader replaying bleached-out clips of Messrs Hartnell, Troughton and Baker; cellophane-covered Cybermen waking and smashing out of their silos; the Doctor ingeniously fusing a Cyberman into a door, before the Leader blasts through a second entrance; various Cybermen storming into the Tardis, one getting wedged between its doors; Tegan bravely grabbing a gun and shooting a Cyberman, and later being seized by a Cyberman that emerges, startlingly, from the front edge of the camera. (“Tegan doesn’t scream very often,” notes Janet Fielding on the DVD.)

 A superb scene follows when the Doctor and the Cyber Leader challenge each other about the merits or otherwise of emotions.
 Leader: “They restrict and curtail the intellect and logic of the mind.”
 Doctor: “They also enhance life!
 When did you last have the pleasure of smelling a flower, watching a sunset, eating a well-prepared meal?
 For some people, small beautiful events is [sic] what life is all about!”

 The Leader trumps the Doctor when he realises the Time Lord has feelings for Tegan and orders another Cyberman simply, “Kill her.”
-Companions have been in this situation before, but for one incredibly tense moment in 1982 it really seemed like it might happen and showed, for the first time, that the Doctor (and I) cared about Tegan.
+Companions have been in such situations before, but for one incredibly tense moment in 1982 it really seemed like it might happen and showed, for the first time, that the Doctor (and I) cared about Tegan.

-There’s a concerted effort to cast women in parts that in other eras might have all been played by men.
-We have Clare Clifford as archaeologist Kyle, lots of female troopers getting gunned down (four years before Aliens); and you can bet that when Saward first crewed his space freighter, he never envisaged Briggs, Berger and Ringway as two butch old dears and one less-than-butch chap.
+There’s a concerted effort to cast women in parts that in earlier eras might have all been played by men.
+We have Clare Clifford as archaeologist Kyle, lots of female troopers getting gunned down (four years before Aliens); and you can bet that when Saward first crewed his space freighter on paper, he never envisaged Briggs, Berger and Ringway as two butch old dears and one less-than-butch chap.